 Using one of these secondary methods of authentication means that a hacker can’t access a user’s account, even if they manage to crack their password.
 It’s much more difficult to steal someone’s fingerprint without them knowing than it is to find out the name of their pet!

-Implementing a secure password policy will greatly improve your account security, and the best part is that you can adapt the policy to suit your business’ security needs and budget.
+Implementing a secure password policy and enforcing it with the help of password policy enforcement software will greatly improve your account security, and the best part is that you can adapt the policy to suit your business’ security needs and budget.

 Passwords can either be a strong line of defense against cybercriminals, or they can invite hackers into the heart of your organization’s data.
 Which would you prefer?